university-of-york/uoy-app-course-search/README.md

 set AWS_ACCOUNT_ID=012345678
 ```

-You can find your sandbox AWS account id by loggin in to AWS either via
+You can find your sandbox AWS account id by logging in to AWS either via
 the web console or via saml2aws - it is displayed when you select which
 account you want to use.